Cheapest price

 Last train 23:40 |

-For as little as €33 you can travel by train between London and Manchester with Virgin Trains, West Midlands Trains and East Midlands Trains.
-Omio will show you the best deals, timetables and tickets available for this journey.
+You can travel by train between London and Manchester with Avanti West Coast, West Midlands Trains and East Midlands Trains for as low as €35.
+When you search for timetables and tickets, Omio will show you the best route.

 Avanti West Coast is a train company based in the United Kingdom.
 It operates high-speed trains between London and major cities in the UK, including Birmingham, Manchester, Liverpool, Glasgow and Edinburgh.
 The company offers a range of ticket types, including Standard, First Class and Advance tickets.
 Onboard facilities include free Wi-Fi, power sockets, comfortable seating and a range of food and drinks.
 The most popular routes for Avanti West Coast are London to Birmingham, London to Manchester and London to Glasgow.
 The company operates a fleet of Pendolino and Super Voyager trains, which offer a smooth and comfortable journey.